Network Function Representors¶

 representee or of the switchdev function.

-Instead, it should implement the
+Instead, the driver should use the

-the kernel uses to provide the
+netdevice; the kernel uses the devlink port to provide the

-nodes.
 (Some legacy drivers implement

 ndo_get_phys_port_name() directly, but this is deprecated.)
 See